 Learn all about the Reynders tax and how to handle it in your yearly tax declaration.

 Tax on investment accounts (“taks op effectenrekeningen” or “taxes sur les comptes-titres”)

 In February 2021, the Belgian government introduced a tax on the wealthiest Belgian investors, as a 0.15% tax on any investment account of more than €1,000,000.
 Fortunately, the tax man looks at each account in isolation.
 So you can have several investment accounts which combined add up to more than €1,000,000, but you won't be liable for the tax as long as none exceeds €1,000,000 in value.
 There's a caveat though.
 If you divided an account of €1,000,000 across several accounts after the introduction of the tax in February 2021, the tax man considers that you're trying to evade taxes.
 Be careful!

 The tax is automatically retained by Belgian financial institutions.
 For foreign accounts, you will have to declare and pay the tax yourself.

 If you want to know more about the topic, we refer you Wikifin’s website in Dutch or French.
 Wikifin is maintained by the FSMA, which is the Belgian regulator for the financial sector.
 Their information is therefore trustworthy and independent.

 What taxes do I need to pay when investing in stocks?

-When investing in stocks, you will be liable for the tax on transactions ("beurstaks" or "taxe boursière").
+You will be liable for the tax on transactions (TOB or "beurstaks" or "taxe boursière").
 And if the stock pays out a dividend, you will have to pay the dividend tax.

-Note that Belgium does not tax capital gains on stocks.
-So you don't need to declare any profits when you sell stocks.
-But this principle does not apply if you actively buy and sell stocks frequently.
+But Belgium does not tax capital gains on stocks.
+So you don't need to declare any profits when you sell your stocks.
+Note that this principle does not apply if you actively buy and sell stocks frequently.
 In that case, the Belgian tax authorities might consider your stock market gains as professional income, making you pay high income taxes on your gains.